Leadership Partners Texas

 ARA Banner

-The ARA System™ reveals the leadership conditions that determine whether teachers choose your school, stay in your school, and succeed in your school.
+The ARA System™ identifies the leadership conditions that determine whether teachers choose a school, stay in a school, and succeed in improving student learning.

 Most districts face these three challenges at the same time: